The Grifters (film)

 The Grifters is a 1990 American neo-noir crime thriller film directed by Stephen Frears, produced by Martin Scorsese, and starring John Cusack, Anjelica Huston, and Annette Bening.
-The screenplay was written by Donald E. Westlake, based on Jim Thompson's 1963 novel of the same name.
-The film won the Independent Spirit Award for Best Film and was declared one of the Top 10 films of 1990 by The National Board of Review of Motion Pictures.
+The screenplay was written by Donald E. Westlake, based on Jim Thompson's 1963 novel.
+The film won the Independent Spirit Award for Best Film and was named one of the Top 10 films of 1990 by the National Board of Review.

 Plot

 Lilly Dillon is a veteran con artist.
 She works for Bobo Justus, a mob bookmaker, making large cash bets at race tracks to lower the odds of longshots.
-On her way to La Jolla for a race, she stops in Los Angeles to visit her son, Roy, a small-time grifter she has not seen in eight years.
-She finds him in pain and bleeding internally after one of his victims caught him pulling a petty scam and hit him in the stomach with a bat.
-When medical assistance finally comes, Lilly confronts the doctor, threatening to have him killed if her son dies.
+On her way to La Jolla for a race, Lilly stops in Los Angeles to visit her son, Roy, a small-time hustler she has not seen in eight years.
+She finds him in pain and bleeding internally after one of his marks caught him pulling a petty scam.
+When medical assistance arrives, Lilly threatens to have the doctor killed by Bobo if her son dies.

 At the hospital, Lilly meets and takes an instant dislike to Roy's girlfriend, Myra Langtry, who is slightly older than her son.
-Lilly urges her son to quit the grift, saying he isn't "tough enough."
+Lilly urges her son to quit the grift after his con nearly got him killed.
 Because she leaves late for La Jolla, she misses a race where the winner pays 70 to 1.
-For this mistake, Bobo punches her in the stomach and insinuates he will beat her with oranges wrapped in a towel, causing permanent damage, but at the last minute, he burns her hand with a cigar instead.
+For this mistake, Bobo punches Lilly and insinuates he will beat her with oranges wrapped in a towel, causing permanent damage, but he burns her hand with a cigar instead.
+Myra, like Roy and Lilly, is also a con artist, often using sex as a means of getting what she wants, including paying her landord with sex.

-Myra, like Roy and Lilly, is also a con artist.
-She uses her sex appeal on a jeweler to get what she wants for a bracelet she is trying to pawn, and when her landlord demands payment of late rent, she lures him into bed in lieu of paying him the money.